mattermost/docs/source/deploy/mattermost-changelog.md

  - Re-designed the user profile popover and improved its performance.
  - Added banner to prompt users to give desktop notification permissions when opening the app.
  - Increased the width of the profile picture setting to match other user settings.
- - Improved screen reader support for emoji picker.
+ - Improved screen reader support for the emoji picker.
  - Improved the accessibility of plugin buttons in the channel header.

 #### Administration